Plan for Canterbury 2023-2025

 Action plan to address priorities

-The Mayoral Forum will continue oversight of the Canterbury Water Management Strategy.
+The Mayoral Forum will continue oversight of the Canterbury Water Management Strategy, taking into consideration the changing national and regional policies, along with the relationship between water, food production and energy security.

-The Mayoral Forum will strongly advocate with Government on the regional councils’ business case for permanent co-investment from the Government on this issue, an updated version of which was presented to the Government in 2022.
+The Mayoral Forum will continue to support the Te Uru Kahika – Regional and Unitary Councils Aotearoa’ business case for permanent co-investment from the Government in river management for flood protection, an updated version of which was presented to the Government in 2022.

-The Mayoral Forum will continue to support the Biodiversity Champions this term as the key conduit to facilitate work across the region on the revitalisation of the Canterbury Biodiversity Strategy, the development of a regional biodiversity monitoring framework and implementation of the National Policy Statement for Indigenous Biodiversity.
+The Mayoral Forum will continue to support the Biodiversity Champions as the key conduit for a shared regional approach to biodiversity, facilitating work across the region on the revitalisation of the Canterbury Biodiversity Strategy and the development of a regional biodiversity monitoring framework.

-The Mayoral Forum will continue to engage with the Canterbury Regional Skills Leadership Group as it develops workforce plans for the region, and advocate with the Government for immigration and skills policies that work for Canterbury.
+The Mayoral Forum will continue to advocate with the Government for immigration and skills policies that work for Canterbury.

 The Mayoral Forum will continue to encourage, support and advocate for research and investment in diversifying and adding value to our agricultural production.